Gunethra/AI1110-Hardware_Project/README.md

 # AI1110-Hardware_Project
- This repository contains the documentation for the random numeber generator project for AI1110 at IIT Hyderabad.
+ This repository contains the documentation for the random number generator project for AI1110 at IIT Hyderabad.

  Gunethra Bommineni - EE22BTECH11205